Biol2299-Matthis-Fall2022/Biol2299-Matthis-Fall2022/_sources/intro.md

 ## Grading

-Your grade from this class will be out of 100 points:
+Your grade from this class will be out of 400 points:
-- Exam #1 - 25pts
+- Exam #1 - 100pts
-- Exam #2 - 25pts
+- Exam #2 - 100pts
-- Exam #3 - 25pts
-- Poster Presentation - 25pts
+- Poster Presentation - 200pts

 In addition, **extra credit points will be awarded liberally for in and out of class participation.**